 An online study and practice course guided by Catherine McGee

-9 Weeks of practice and focused study of Soulmaking Dharma: a responsive, intelligent and soulful Dharma emerging in our time
+9 Weeks of practice and focused study of Soulmaking Dharma: re-evaluating emptiness, imagination, sacredness and desire

 Online Course Overview

 |Application time frame||August 1 - Sept 24, 2019|

 |Prerequisite||3 week-long silent meditation retreats, or equivalent experience|